qbit-glitch/golang-udemy/intermediate/NOTES.md

 - Reading files in Go involves opening a file, reading it's content using methods such as reading byte slices or lines and handling errors effectively.
 Go's `os` and `bufio` packages provide efficient and straightforward APIs for file input output operations, making it easy to work with file data in various applications.

 ## Line Filters

+- Line filtering refers to the process of processing or modifying lines of text based on specific criteria.
+It involves reading text line by line and applying certain operations or conditions to each line.
+This is a common task in text processing, data cleaning and file manipulation.

+- Some examples of line filtering are filtering lines based on content that means we only print lines that contain a specific keyword.
+Another example is removing empty lines, so we can exclude blank or empty lines from the output.
+We can also tranform the line content.
+We can convert all text in lines to uppercase or lowercase and we can also apply filters lines by any criteria.

+- Some best practices
+    - Use buffered input output for efficient reading of input especially when dealing with large volumes of data.
+    -

+- Best Practices
+    - Efficiency
+    - Error Handling
+    - Input Sources
+    - Flexibility

+- Practical Applications
+    - Data Transformation
+    - Text Processing
+    - Data Analysis